Native Languages of the Americas: Comox Indian Legends, Myths, and Stories

 Kumsnootl (also spelled Kumsno'ol):

-A Transformer figure, common to the mythology of many Northwest Coast tribes, who brought balance to the
+A Transformer figure of Comox legend, who brought balance to the

 world by using his powers to change people, animals, and the landscape into the forms they have today.